Our Lady and St Joseph Parish

 Share the Journey

 Pope Francis has asked us to "Share the journey" with refugees, to walk remembering and praying for refugees.
-To this end, CAFOD has asked us to walk a distance (multiplied by the number of people on the walk) and add these miles into a totaliser.
+To this end, CAFOD asked us to walk a distance (multiplied by the number of people on the walk) and add these miles into a totaliser.
 The aim is to walk a total of 24,900 miles - the distance around the world.
-We are taking part in this and have arranged a walk on 10th June, walking from Bingley Fire Station, Main St, Bingley starting at 11am.
+We took part in this and arranged a walk on 10th June, walking from Bingley Fire Station, Main St, Bingley starting at 11am.
 Then via 3 Rise Locks and along the canal bank to Roberts Park, Saltaire.
 Picnic together around the bandstand at about 1pm.
 The walk is 4.5 miles.
 The ground is suitable for all manner of people.
 Trains are handy from Saltaire back to Bingley etc. For more information contact Paul Sullivan on 07824 566442.
-An alternative - but longer - walk is on Wednesday 20th June arranged by BEACON.

 Union of Catholic Mothers (UCM)